geodynamics/best_practices/ZenodoBestPractices.md

 You will still need to:
 * Assign your code to the CIG community.
 * Check your authors lists especially if all committers are not considered authors for your project.
-* If you embed the software DOI into your documentation, you must reserve the DOI first, update your documentation, and then create the release.
+* If you embed the software DOI into your documentation, DO NOT USE this feature in conjunction with _Reserve DOI_.

 Please see the github guide: https://guides.github.com/activities/citable-code/